-Acknowledgements.
-This work was funded by the Korea Meteorological Administration Research and Development Program under Grant KMI2020-01910, and was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2019R111A2A01060035).
+Financial support.
+This work was funded by the Korea Meteorological Administration Research and Development Program (grant no. KMI2020-01910).
+This research was also supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (grant no. NRF-2019R1I1A2A01060035).